Health Literacy

 We run regular health literacy awareness sessions that explain how to improve people’s understanding and use of health information and support people to make more informed decisions about their healthcare.

-Accredited by the Royal Society of Public Health, these one-hour awareness sessions are delivered via MS Teams.
+These one-hour awareness sessions are delivered via MS Teams.

 The courses are open to anyone working in health and care in Leeds.